kaseketsu/CloudPicturePlatForm/README.md

 - For individual users, images can be uploaded to private space for batch management, retrieval, editing, and analysis, serving as a personal cloud drive, photo album, portfolio, etc.

+## tips
+The front-end files are placed in a separate frontend folder.
+If you want to deploy the project files on a server, you need to replace the information such as YourIp, YourName, etc., in the backend's application-prod.yml file with your own information.
+At the same time, the PROD-URL in the front-end request.ts file should also be replaced with your own server address.

 # preview
 ## HomePage
 ![picture](https://flower-1334049508.cos.ap-nanjing.myqcloud.com/space/1892816537559875585/2025-02-21_uu05ru2cukh8u2v5.webp)